 The game code uses a class for each kind of visble object in the game.
-These class are: Fires, Explosions, Sparks, SoldierObject, MissileObject, Rewards, BaseObject, and HeliObject.
-Each object has a draw() method which draws the object on the screen, and an update() method which animates, moves and computes any collisions.
+These class are: Fires, Explosions, Sparks, SoldierObject, MissileObject,

+Rewards, BaseObject, and HeliObject.
+Each object has a draw() method to draw the object on the screen, and an update() method to animate, move and compute any collisions.
 Object collision testing uses a simple overlapping box scheme.